 Saurabh Saha, M.D., Ph.D.

 Saurabh has more than 15 years of experience working across the pharmaceutical and biotech sectors.
 Prior to joining Bristol-Myers Squibb, he served as a venture partner at Atlas Venture, where he held leadership positions across many of its portfolio companies, including chief medical officer of Synlogic and chief executive officer of Delinia.
-Saurabh established the translational research and development organization BioMed Valley Discoveries in 2008, where he worked to develop and demonstrate human effectiveness of novel cancer treatments for refractory and resistant disease.
+Saurabh established the translational research and development organization BioMed Valley Discoveries in 2008, where he worked to develop and demonstrate human effectiveness of novel cancer treatments.
 Saurabh has also worked in McKinsey and Company’s pharmaceutical division and as director and head of the New Indications Discovery Unit at Novartis.

 He holds an undergraduate degree in biochemistry from the California Institute of Technology.
 He has graduate degrees in biophysics from Oxford and in general management from Harvard Business School.
 He also earned both his M.D. and a Ph.D. in cancer genetics from The Johns Hopkins School of Medicine.